SAJIB3489/Android-Kotlin-Playground/README.md

    - Open Android Studio
    - Click "Open an Existing Project"
    - Select the app folder, e.g., ``apps/FlagCardsApp/``
+   - Place the images, icons, and font in the your project's ``/res/`` directory

 3. **Build & Run**